This browser is outdated. Please switch to a different browser to be able to use our website to the full extent.

 Automated intralogistics in the automotive industry

-The automotive industry is characterized by its innovative strength.
-This is also true for intralogistic processes.
-The Kanban method for production control has its origins in the automotive industry just as much as production according to JIT and JIS.
+The automotive industry is characterized by its innovative strength – and the same is true for intralogistics processes.
+Like JIT and JIS manufacturing, the Kanban method for production control also has its origins in the automotive industry.
 In order to optimize their internal logistics, manufacturers have long since turned to automation and modern IT solutions.
-Internet of Things, Big Data and cloud computing are used in conjunction with automated guided vehicles (AGVs)in the automotive industry to achieve significant efficiency gains in the distribution process through tracking, identification and status monitoring.
+The internet of things, big data, and cloud computing are used in conjunction with automated guided vehicles (AGVs) in the automotive industry to achieve significant efficiency gains in the distribution process through tracking, identification, and status monitoring.

 The automotive industry ensures the supply of production lines and assembly workstations largely through semi-automated or automated transport with tugger trains.
-Thanks to the high degree of maturity of their own intralogistics expertise, automotive manufacturers are constantly looking for technical innovations that optimize both the automation capability of individual vehicles and the automation of entire process sections.
-The innovative technologies of Linde Material Handling provide support in this process.
+Thanks to the high degree of maturity of their own intralogistics expertise, automotive manufacturers are constantly looking for technical innovations that optimize both the automation capability of individual trucks and the automation of entire process sections.
+These efforts are supported by the innovative technologies of Linde Material Handling.

 Autonomous trucks of the MATIC series